If you don’t have a resident director for your Singapore company, you’ll need a Nominee. We explain how it works and what his role is.

 What is the Deed of Indemnity?

 It’s a contract between the Nominee and the company that requires his service.
-On the one hand, it protects you by ensuring he can’t make any decisions that affect the company or sign any documents without shareholders’ approval.
+On the one hand, it protects you by ensuring he can’t make any decisions that are detrimental to the company or sign any documents without instructions from a list of authorized persons.
 On the other hand, it protects the Nominee by specifying he can’t be held accountable for the decisions of the actual board.

 What is the procedure for hiring a Nominee?